hamyyy/SFML-Template/README.md

   ```
 6. Make a copy of **sfml-project1** and call it **sfml-project2**
 7. Open either project in vscode, and they should each should compile!
 Voila!
 You can now use a shared Makefile between projects this way

+## Assembly Auto-generation

+In **tasks.json**, if the environment variable **DUMP_ASSEMBLY" is set to "true" (with quotation marks), *.o.asm files will generate within the bin/(Build)/asm folder.
+The bin folder is hidden from VS Code by default, but you can open the asm folder in a seaparate instance and browse the assembly that way if you'd like to.

 ## Notes